endlessnights/gifcol_proj/README.md

 # gifcol_proj
-Library for images, videos & gifs
+Library for images, videos & gifs using Django (Python)

 What is available: